-The Ideal LinkedIn Article Image Size: Recommended Size & Best Practices for the Most Outstanding Featured Image
+The Ideal LinkedIn Article Image Size: Best Practices for Outstanding Featured Images

 - Think through your color palette

-An almost “never fail” option or tip for choosing the featured image for your article is to use an image that has contrasting colors.
-An image with contrasting colors will invariably stand out on an otherwise boring user feed.
-A contrasting image also works best in the noise of Social Media where everyone is anyway trying to gain attention with other videos and images.
+A tip that never fails.
+When choosing a featured image for your article it’s always a good idea to use contrasting colors.
+An eye-catching image like this will definitely stand out in an otherwise boring user feed.
 Something that pops out can never let you down!

 2. Stock images can do wonders!

-GlorifyApp’s library is equipped with thousands of stock images and, really, we do have something for everyone out there!
-You can always use these stock images for commercial purposes without the worry of any copyright issues.
-Besides, the stock images can also be enhanced in our per-designed, perfectly-fitting templates and further be customized with text, icons, graphics – all for the most outstanding article cover photo!
+If you’re wondering where you can get your hands on amazing stock images, we have an answer for you.
+Glorify’s vast library is equipped with thousands of stock images and we truly have something for everyone out there!
+You can always use these stock images for commercial purposes without worrying about copyright issues.
+Besides, these stock images can be added to one of Glorify’s pre-designed, perfectly-sized templates and further be customized with text, icons, graphics and whatever else you fancy.

 3. Brand your article cover image

-We understand how much effort goes behind penning down an article that is sensible, engaging, and relevant.
+We understand how much effort goes into crafting an article that is sensible, engaging, and relevant.
 It does take a lot of time and energy for a writer to develop a piece and it takes even more time for such pieces to generate credibility for the author.
-You, as a business owner, with your articles on LinkedIn, do not only have articles to worry about but also, your brand’s recognition and viability go up at stake.
-Hence, it becomes only imperative that you do not leave any stone unturned and make the most of your LinkedIn articles.
+As a business owner or professional on LinkedIn, consistently publishing articles isn’t the only thing you have to worry about.
+You also need to focus on brand recognition and visibility.
+Hence, it’s only imperative that you do not leave any stone unturned and make the most of LinkedIn’s features.

-However, all said and done, we do understand and empathize with how difficult certain elements can get at times.
-Pictures, for that matter, are the trickiest.
-While you take care of your articles, let Glorify take care of your visual and designing needs!
-Glorify is your one-stop solution for all your ecommerce designing needs.
-Our library is equipped with thousand of pre-designed, professionally generated templates, and themes for the most phenomenal looking visuals.
-We do not only take care of LinkedIn articles images, but we got your back across Social Media.
-With Glorify, boost your online business by creating visuals that matter!
+However, we do understand that nailing certain elements can be difficult.
+Images, for that matter, are the trickiest.
+So while you take care of your articles, let Glorify take care of all your visual and design needs!
+Glorify is the ultimate one-stop solution for all your e-commerce design needs.
+Forget manually sizing your image or spending hours designing one from scratch.
+Our library is equipped with thousand of pre-designed, professionally crafted templates with a variety of themes.
+And we don’t just take care of LinkedIn article images, but we’ve got your back across all social media channels.
+Start using Glorify now and boost your online business by creating visuals that pack a punch!